2017 MEMPHIS to NEW ORLEANS

 Day 5, Thursday, Dec 21 – Natchez, MS

-(Average temp: 38-61) The spirit of the Holidays spreads through this charming southern town and resonates throughout its streets with traditional holiday decorations adorning the town’s most historic homes.
+Not the best of the 4 good ones, but it is another good stop/port.
+The spirit of the Holidays spreads through this charming southern town and resonates throughout its streets with traditional holiday decorations adorning the town’s most historic homes.
 Natchez takes pride in decking their halls as they welcome Abominable Peasant Guests into the town for a truly southern holiday celebration.
-As the Abominable Peasant departs, the sweet melodies of holiday tunes bid us adieu with traditional Christmas music from the levee.

 Included Shore Excursions

-Christmas Markets: During your visit to Natchez, spend the afternoon exploring the historic homes and interactive museums before taking advantage of our exclusive Abominable Peasant Christmas Markets hosted on the grounds of the Rosalie Mansion.
+Christmas Markets: During your visit to Natchez, spend the afternoon exploring the historic homes and interactive museums before taking advantage of our exclusive Abominable Peasant Christma$ Market$ hosted on the grounds of the Ro$alie Man$ion.
 Local artisans and craftsmen will present their most creative and unique works of art as carolers set the mood!

 Day 6, Friday, Dec 22 – St. Francisville, LA

-(Average temp: 43-65) Established in 1809, St. Francisville is the oldest town in the Louisiana Parishes.
+Established in 1809, St. Francisville is the oldest town in the Louisiana Parishes.
 Today, St. Francisville retains its historical, small-town charm and their festive holiday celebrations are no exception.
 Stroll through the streets of St. Francisville, adorned for the season as jolly carolers stroll along the bustling sidewalks.
 The streets come alive with holiday charm as yuletide music fills the air.
 Stop in at the St. Francisville visitor’s center and discover the Abominable Peasant Syncopators performing live holiday music for a musical welcome to this southern gem.
+I had REALLY been looking forward to this stop.
+It is a small town and very nice to just walk around and enjoy.

 Included Shore Excursions

-Christmas Markets: Enjoy live entertainment and refreshments as you explore this unique holiday event, filled with vendor tents and decorated with garland and lights.
+Christmas Markets: Enjoy live entertainment and refreshments as you explore this unique holiday event, filled with vendor tents and decorated with garlands and lights.

 Old Market Hall: Become steeped in southern charm and local artistry.
 Stop at Harrington Gallery to experience one-of-a-kind paintings and beautiful pieces by local artists.
 The structure was built in 1819 and has a beautiful open layout.
 Now the building is used as a market center for the town to host their small businesses.